 In cannabis cooking, you should never add too much plant material.
 You might over medicate yourself.
 For example, there are instance where people put too much cannabis and when the end product is eaten, the person consuming it, might go through paranoia and other symptoms of over consumption.
 This is true also for hash oil.
 It can give you an intense high, which is not necessary a good experience for everyone.
 You should not under medicate either or it won't fulfill its purpose.

-To learn more about cannabis cooking and what is involved, visit the Cannabis Training University today.
+To learn more about how to cook with cannabis, visit the Cannabis Training University today.